-On June 17, 2020, the Company's shareholders decided to award 1,200 thousand shares of employee restricted shares to the Company's full-time employees who meet certain requirements.
+On June 22, 2022, the Company's shareholders' meeting decided to award 1,350 thousand shares of employee restricted shares to full-time employees of the Company and its domestic and overseas subsidiaries who meet certain requirements.
 The restricted shares have been registered with and approved by the Securities and Futures Bureau of FSC.
-On November 4, 2020, the Board of Directors decided to issue all the restricted shares.
-The effective date was January 11, 2021.
+On March 15, 2023, the Board of Directors decided to issue 1,300 thousand shares, and the base date of the capital increase was April 20, 2023.

 The aforementioned restricted shares were issued without consideration.
-20%, 20%, 30% and 30% of the restricted shares were vested when the employees continue to provide service for at least 1 year, 2 years, 3 years and 4 years from the registration and the effective date, and at the same time, meet the performance requirement.
+20%, 20%, 30% and 30% of the restricted shares were vested when the employees continue to provide service for at least 1 year, 2 years, 3 years, and 4 years from the registration and the effective date, and at the same time, meet the performance requirement.
 After the issuance, the restricted shares are kept by a trust, which is appointed by the Company, before they are vested.
 These restricted shares shall not be sold, pledged, transferred, gifted or by any other means of disposal to third parties during the custody period.
 The voting rights of these shares are executed by the custodian, and the custodian shall act based on the law and regulations.